Skip to content

 )

-If you would prefer to store results in your database manually (perhaps because you are limited in terms of how much data you can store), you can use the quacc.wflow_tools.db.results_to_db function, as shown in the example below.
+Then, to store results in your database, you can use the quacc.wflow_tools.db.results_to_db function, as shown in the example below.

 from maggma.stores import MongoStore